kwhinnery/Suds/README.md

+# Unsupported

+I am no longer supporting this library - you can check one of the forks for a more up-to-date version.

-# Suds: A JavaScript SOAP Client Library
+## Suds: A JavaScript SOAP Client Library

 > _XML is like violence - if it doesn't solve your problem, you're probably not using enough of it._